arkivanov/Essenty/README.md

 #### Custom Parcelers

-> ⚠️  Not yet supported on Darwin (Apple) targets.
-Feel free to contribute!
+> ⚠️  Supported only on Android.

 If you don't own the type that you need to `@Parcelize`, you can write a custom `Parceler` for it (similar to [kotlin-parcelize](https://developer.android.com/kotlin/parcelize#custom_parcelers)).